 For nonparametric models, Avin et al. (2005) derived a necessary and sufficient condition for identifying (natural) path-specific effects in any graph structure with no unmeasured confounders.
-For example, suppressing the $T \rightarrow W$ or $T \rightarrow M$ processes in Figure 10 would lead to identifiable effects, while suppressing the $W \rightarrow Y$ or $M \rightarrow Y$ processes would not.
-Shpitser (2013) generalized this result and gave a complete algorithm for path specific effects with multiple treatments, multiple outcomes, and hidden variables.
+For example, suppressing the $T \to W$ or $T \to M$ processes in Fig. 10 would lead to identifiable effects, while suppressing the $W \to Y$ or $M \to Y$ processes will not.
+Shpitser (2013) generalizes this result and gives a complete algorithm for path specific effects with multiple treatments, multiple outcomes, and hidden variables.

 Figure 10 can in fact be regarded as having two interacting mediators, M and W, and the results of Avin et al. (2005) highlight a fundamental difference between the two.
 Whereas effects mediated through W are identifiable, those mediated through M are not.
-For example, the natural direct and indirect effects viewing W as the mediator can be obtained directly from Equations 16 and 17, exchanging m with w, since the relationships $T \rightarrow W$ and $(TW) \rightarrow Y$ are unconfounded.
-This gives in which M is not invoked, since it is regarded as part of the direct effect from T and $Y^{24}$
+For example, the natural direct and indirect effects viewing W as the mediator can be obtained directly from Eqs.
+(16) and (17), exchanging m with w, since the relationships $T \to W$ and $(TW) \to Y$ are unconfounded.
+This gives in which M is not invoked, since it is regarded as part of the direct effect from T and Y^{24} .